 - direct supervisor or employee of a company contracted to provide security

-SellSafe helps staff understand their responsibilities to their customers.
-The program also helps workers understand what Alberta’s cannabis laws and AGLC’s policies are so they can follow them.
+SellSafe helps staff understand their responsibilities to customers.
+The program also helps workers understand Alberta’s cannabis laws and AGLC policies.
 These rules are in place to help protect people working in the cannabis industry, their property, their customers and the public from cannabis-related harms.

 You must have SellSafe certification before applying to AGLC to be a Qualified Cannabis Worker.